ta0kira/locking-container/readme.txt

 access request succeeds, fails, or blocks.
 They differ even more when deadlock prevention is used, discussed below.

+Multi-read locks (e.g., 'lc::rw_lock' and 'lc::r_lock') should never be used to protect objects that aren't thread-safe when 'const'.
+This is because those locks allow multiple threads to call 'const' functions on the objects; if they aren't thread-safe when 'const', this could cause data corruption.
+Examples of types that should not be protected with multi-read locks are: pointers; objects whose 'const' functions call non-reentrant global functions; objects with mutable members.

 ----- Deadlock Prevention -----